sinatra/sinatra.github.com/_posts/2026-04-27-mustermann-4.0.markdown

 result[:name]  # => "world"
 ```

-For convenience, you can also attach arbitrary values to individual patterns.
+For convenience you can also attach arbitrary values to individual patterns.

 ```ruby
 set.add "/users/:id", controller: "users", action: "show"